nsacyber/Windows-Secure-Host-Baseline/Windows Firewall/README.md

 # Windows 10 Firewall
-Group Policy Objects for [Computer](./Windows/Group Policy Objects/Computer/) for Windows 10 Firewall are included in the SHB.
+Group Policy Objects for [Computer](./Group Policy Objects/Computer/) policies for the Windows 10 firewall are included in the SHB.